- Laser Welded Tailored Blanks (Tailor Welded Blanks)

 Tailored parts are the term given to those parts that may have zones with different thickness, chemistry, or heat treatment, resulting in a reduced number of components, weight reduction, and/or lower costs.
 These goals are achieved through part consolidation and by reducing or in some cases even eliminating joining operations.

-In cold stamping operations, tailored parts are typically produced at the incoming coil or blank level, but are typically called “tailored blanks” or the specific process/product produced:
+In cold stamping operations, tailored parts (tailored products) are typically produced at the incoming coil or blank level, but are typically called “tailored blanks” or the specific process/product produced:

-- Tailor Welded Blanks (also known as Laser Welded Blanks, or LWB) or Tailor Welded Coils (TWC – not common in press hardening),
+- Laser Welded Tailored Blanks (LWTB, also known as Tailor Welded Blanks, or TWB) or Tailor Welded Coils (TWC – not common in press hardening),

-- Tailor Rolled Blanks (TRB) or Tailor Rolled Coils,
+- Tailor Rolled Blanks (TRB) or Tailor Rolled Coils (TRC),

-- Tailor Welded Tubes (TRB) or Tailor Rolled Tubes, or
+- Tailor Welded Tubes (TWT) or Tailor Rolled Tubes (TRT), or

 - Patchwork Blanks,